Extremely Dry Conditions Grip Minnesota

 Image credit: Minnesota State Climatology Office

 After a snowy winter with extreme wetness from November 2022 through mid-April 2023, the vast majority of Minnesota slid quickly into an extraordinary dry spell.
-With the exception of a significant heavy rainfall and flooding event in southern Minnesota in mid-May, and a few isolated downpours that affected less than 1% of the state at a time, most locations received less than half of their normal precipitation from the beginning of May through Wednesday June 21.
+With the exception of a significant heavy rainfall and flooding event in southern Minnesota in mid-May, and a few isolated downpours that affected less than 1% of the state at a time, most locations received less than half of their normal precipitation from the beginning of May through June.
+July and August were not much better, with a few instances of heavy rain and strong thunderstorms, but mounting deficits across the state.

-The period from May 15 through June 21 was record-dry at each of Minnesota's five "first-order" climate observing stations, three of which have 130 years of observation or more.
-This is a remarkable feat, indicating the breadth and the intensity of the sudden dryness.
-Of the five stations, only Rochester had over a half-inch of precipitation during that period, with a total of 0.51 inches, representing under 8% of normal rainfall.
-In the Twin Cities, only 0.27 inches fell, less than 5% of normal.
+The period from May 15 through August 31 was among the driest on record at each of Minnesota's five "first-order" climate observing stations, three of which have 130 years of observation or more.
+This is a remarkable feat, indicating the breadth and the intensity of the dryness.
+Rochester and the Twin Cities had less than half of their normal precipitation during this time, with St. Cloud and Duluth coming in with only slightly more than 50% of normal precipitation.

 Back to top